pvbhanuteja/personal-website/content/jobs/Productiv/index.md

 - Built a pipeline to automatically parse key fields from customer contracts.
 The pipeline had
 - (a) A document type classifier to filter to relevant documents
-- (b) A finetuned LayourLMv3 model on business relevant data
+- (b) A finetuned LayourLM model on business relevant data
 - (c) A Labelstudio based annotation pipeline for training data and measuring success